brehmsi/PyRamanGUI/README.md

   - structure similar to Origin
   - use of spreadsheets and plotting windows
   - projects can be saved and loaded
   - general-purpose background fitting procedure
-  - Raman spectra database
   - increased reproducibility of fitting processes

 A tutorial on how to use PyRaman can be found here [Tutorial](doc/README.md)